ycexiao/scikit-package/news/checkout-release.rst

 **Added:**

-* Use the latest tag for all entry points of running cookiecutter.
+* Use the latest release tag for all entry points of running cookiecutter.

 **Changed:**